Please note: Changes may occur rapidly. You may wish to contact facilities directly.

 For further information, contact the Base Defense Operations Center (BDOC) at 781-225-5000.

-AAFES (food service): Take out only from Subway and Pizza Mia.
-Reduced hours at Subway are Monday through Saturday from 10 a.m. to 4 p.m.
-Subway is closed on Sundays.
+AAFES (food service): Subway: Hours of operation are Monday through Friday from 10 a.m. to 4 p.m.
+Closed on Saturday and Sunday.

 AAFES (Main BX): Open Monday through Saturday from 9 a.m. to 6 p.m., Sunday from 11 a.m. to 5 p.m. on Sunday.
 The souvenir shop is closed.